mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 In the official documentation, a Python script is defined as

-  *[...] a [script is a] somewhat longer program, you are better off using a text editor to prepare the input for the interpreter and running it with [a script] as input instead.*
+  *[...] a [script is a] somewhat longer program, [for when] you are better off using a text editor to prepare the input for the interpreter and running it with [a script] as input instead [of using an interactive instance of the interpreter].*

-and a module as is defined as
+and a module is defined as

   *[A module is a file] to put definitions [...] and use them in a script or in an interactive instance of the interpreter.*